-During this reporting period, Santos GLNG was also directed to undertake a scoped third party audit of prescribed water conditions during the reporting period.
-Santos GLNG is currently working with the Department to finalise the audit report.
+During the previous reporting period (2016), Santos GLNG was directed to undertake a scoped third party audit of prescribed water conditions.
+This audit was undertaken by CDM Smith and finalised in September 2016.
+The audit report as well as Santos' response was submitted to the Department 31 October 2016.